sridharsabarish/yocto/Exercises/exercise4-ExploringMetadata.md

-# Exercise: Explore a recipe
+# Exercise: Explore Metadata and Recipes

 ## Objective
-- Explore a recipe
+- Explore metadata and intro to recipes
 - Understand what components make up a recipe.

 ## Introduction

-* Yocto uses several metadata, of which the first and most importnat one is a recipe.
+* Yocto uses several metadata, of which the first and most important one is a recipe.
 * A recipe defines several tasks which could include how to
     - fetch,
     - configure,